yuenyuen-cy/Python101/README.md

 # Flash Card Project #

 Skipped 2 days but I am back with Day 31 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 28/9/24.
 Life has been getting busier and it really saddens me to have to miss a day or two.
-Wanted to complete this Capstone project without any help but it proved to be too difficult as I got stuck on how to code certain functions even after searching on Stack Overflow.
+Wanted to complete this Capstone project without any help but it proved to be too difficult as I got stuck on how to code certain functions (the window.after() function is so confusing!!) even after searching on Stack Overflow.
 So I ended up looking at the solution.
 I took the extra time to internalise what I couldn't figure out on my own and hopefully the problem solving skills will come more intuitively on the next Capstone project!<br><br>

 <div align="center">
   <img src="https://github.com/user-attachments/assets/5133e9dc-18e6-4743-8308-6635898af01a" alt="flash-card" width=50% />